El-Tousy/El-Tousy/README.md

 I'm *Leila*, a Computer Science student from Morocco 🇲🇦, passionate about building real applications with Python, web technologies and AI.

-I'm currently in my 2nd year of a DUT in Computer Science at the Higher School of Technology in Beni Mellal, Morocco.

 My goal is to grow as a developer and build impactful, real-world applications.

 I don't just study theory — I build real projects and learn by doing.